The Shafarevich conjecture revisited: Finiteness of pointed families of polarized varieties: Introduction

 In Theorem \ref{thm:main} one may take ``$N=0$'' when $\deg h = 1$.
 In particular, for $g\geq 2$, by applying Theorem \ref{thm:main} to the fine moduli space $U:=\mathcal{C}_g^{[3]}$ of smooth proper curves of genus $g$ with full level $3$ structure we recover, up to a standard stacky argument, the finiteness theorem of Arakelov-Parshin for $\mathcal{C}_g$; see Remark \ref{remark:ap} for details.

-The Shafarevich conjecture for families of curves was proved by Arakelov-Parshin by showing that the moduli space of maps from a fixed curve to the moduli stack $\mathcal{C}_g$ of smooth proper curves of genus $g$ is bounded over $\CC$ (i.e., it is a space of finite type) and zero-dimensional (i.e., its objects are ``rigid'').
-However, the analogue of the Shafarevich conjecture for families of higher-dimensional fails, as families of such varieties fail to be rigid.
+The Shafarevich conjecture for families of curves was proved by Arakelov-Parshin in two steps.
+First, they showed that the moduli space of smooth proper curves of genus $g$ over a fixed base curve is bounded (i.e., it is of finite type) using Arakelov's inequality.
+Then, they showed that the moduli space of non-isotrivial curves over $B$ is zero-dimensional (i.e., each non-isotrivial family of higher genus curves is ``rigid'').
+However, the analogue of the Shafarevich conjecture for higher-dimensional families fails, as non-isotrivial families of such varieties can be non-rigid.
 Let us be more precise.